-To meet our customers' evolving expectations, we actively participate in the policy-making and political process with government officials, policymakers and stakeholder groups to shape the regulatory and legislative framework that affects us.
+To meet our customers' evolving expectations, we sometimes must work to reshape the regulatory and legislative framework in which we exist.
+To do this, AEP is active in the policy making and political process through routine, constructive engagement with government officials, policymakers and stakeholder groups.